Explore Europe on a challenging ride of unsurpassed beauty.

 What are the arrival and departure airports for my son or daughter’s trip?

-Your son or daughter will fly to Amsterdam Airport Schiphol (AMS) and depart from Barcelona-El Prat Airport (BCN).
+You will need to arrange transportation for your son or daughter to Amsterdam Airport Schiphol (AMS) for trip start and from Barcelona-El Prat Airport (BCN) at trip end.
 We will provide more specific travel information once we have placed your child on a program.

 How often will my son or daughter have access to showers and laundry?